 Taking Stock of the Successes from Incremental Gains

-For over twenty years now I’ve worked my arse off to get to where I am today, humbly and modestly keeping my head down and diving into my work with such drive and determination that I often forget to stop, take stock, and see how far I’ve come.
+For over twenty years now I’ve worked my arse off to get to where I am today.
+I’ve humbly and modestly kept my head down, diving into my work with such drive and determination that I often forget to stop, take stock, and see how far I’ve come.

 Doing the “baby steps” is great so checking in on your progress at stages 1, 2, 3… 9, and 10 is admirable, and in software development (and website build projects) the agile methodology encourages this.
 Yet when you start at 1 and then wait until you’ve reached 10 to take stock of progress… Wow!
 You started at ground level but by the time you reach the summit, you’ve gone from “the same level as everyone else” to being, quite literally, “on top of the world”.

 Once you’ve climbed a peak, you always want to do another one.
 Success in life, and achievement, is addictive.
 You’re always pushing the boundaries and striving for perfection, trying to attain nirvana, and ever being satisfied even if you’re not quite there yet.
 Being the best you can be is always challenging, and so it should be.
 If things are too easy then you’re either;

 - an exceptional talent,